xbgmsharp/yapdnsui/README.md

 PowerDNs Prereqs
 ----------------
+Yes, you need a PowerDNS server or recursor to try this application out.

-You need to enable the [PowerDNS API](https://github.com/PowerDNS/pdnsapi) on your PowerDNs instances.
+You need to enable the [PowerDNS API](https://github.com/PowerDNS/pdnsapi) on your PowerDNS instances.

 Configure as follows:
 ```